 With an intersectional and decolonizing lens, Queen has a well-rounded understanding of the complexities of connecting to those we serve and the policies that structure the services and support clinicians, educators, and service providers deliver.
-With the increasing awareness to understand the needs of and lived experience of queer and trans folx, it is time for therapy and service delivery to shift from loss and liability to connection and compassion.
+With the increasing awareness to understand the needs of and lived experience of marginalized communities, it is time for therapy and service delivery to shift from loss and liability to connection and compassion.
 Delivered with radical honesty & authenticity and in a training retreat style, the participants will engage in a series of activities to support them in developing a personalized or organizational action plan to expand and integrate a healing-centered approach into their service delivery and/or leadership delivery style.

 What is Intersectionality?